-Next, we show that at the completion of Step 6, all the entries of the array co-comp[] have been correctly updated; note that at the end of Step 5, only the entries corresponding to the neighbors of v have been updated and in such a way to reflect the co-components of G[N(v)].
-First, recall that the vertex v and the vertices in V(G) - N[v] belong to the same co-component of G; the first for-loop of Step 6 takes care of exactly this case using v as the representative of the co-component.
-The same holds for the vertices in the set S, as in $\overline{G}$ they are adjacent to a vertex in V(G) - N[v].
-Moreover, all the vertices belonging to the same co-component of G[N(v)] as any vertex in S also belong to the co-component of G to which v belongs.
-The last two for-loops of Step 6 locate all these vertices and set the corresponding entries of the array co-comp[] equal to v.
-Let us see how they operate.
-Let u be a vertex in S. Then, in the second for-loop of Step 6, the entry of the array co-comp[] corresponding to the representative of the co-component of G[N(v)] to which u belongs is set equal to v.
-In the third loop, the co-comp[] entries corresponding to the vertices of u's co-component in G[N(v)], except for the representative, are set equal to v; thus, the entire co-component has become a part of the co-component of v in G, as desired.
-The above holds for any such u in S, so that the entries of the array co-comp[] corresponding to the vertices of all these co-components are correctly updated.
-For any remaining co-component of G[N(v)], the contents of the co-comp[] entries corresponding to its vertices do not change and it correctly becomes a co-component of G: in the second for-loop, no change occurs, since none of the vertices of such a co-component belongs to the set S: no change occurs in the third for-loop either, since the content of the co-comp[] entry corresponding to the representative of each such co-component is equal to the representative, which implies that the condition in the if-statement is false.
+Next, we show that at the completion of Step 5, all the entries of the array cocomp [] have been correctly updated; note that at the end of Step 4, only the entries corresponding to the neighbors of v have been updated and in such a way as to reflect the co-components of G[N(v)].
+First, clearly, the vertex v and the vertices in V(G) - N[v] belong to the same co-component of G; Step 5 correctly sets the entries of the array co-comp[] for these vertices using v as the representative of the co-component.
+Additionally, if S is the set of neighbors of v which are not adjacent to at least one vertex in V(G) - N[v], then the co-component of G to which v belongs also contains all the vertices in S (note that in \overline{G} any such vertex is adjacent to a vertex in V(G) - N[v]) as well as all the vertices belonging to the same co-component of G[N(v)] as any vertex in S. Step 4 locates all the vertices in S and marks the representatives of their co-components in G[N(v)] while Step 5 sets to v the entries of the array co-comp [] corresponding to the vertices of the marked co-components of G[N(v)].
+For any remaining co-component of G[N(v)], the contents of the co-comp [] entries corresponding to its vertices do not change in Step 5 and it correctly becomes a co-component of G; note that each vertex of any such co-component of G[N(v)] is adjacent to v, to all the vertices in V(G) - N[v], and to all the vertices in all other co-components of G[N(v)].